yang2076/Tinker_Milestoning/README.md

 * `reactant`  : The name of MS denoting reactant state

-format: `reactant A,B`  A and B are 2 neighbor anchor indices
+`reactant A,B`  A and B are 2 neighbor anchor indices

 * `product`  : The name of MS denoting reactant state

-format: `reactant A,B`  A and B are 2 neighbor anchor indices
+`reactant A,B`  A and B are 2 neighbor anchor indices

 * `pbc`  : The periodic boundary

-format: `pbc A,B`  A and B are the same MS in periodic condition
+`pbc A,B`  A and B are the same MS in periodic condition

 * `milestone_threshold`:  The threshold to tell if one trajectory has already hit one MS (unit for dihedral: degree; unit for RMSD: Angstrom)